sagarDevHub/Redux/README.md

 # Redux

-npm init -y command is used for install node dependecies.
+1. npm init -y command is used for install node dependecies.

+2. npm i redux command is used to install redux library.